-Within The Star and Celebrity Confessional, Sean Redmond explores what he sees as a culture saturated by ‘revelatory communications’ of private lives related to scandals, personal problems and deviant behaviours, and moreover, it is a confessional media culture that increasingly includes celebrities.
+Within The Star and Celebrity Confessional, Sean Redmond explores what he sees as a culture saturated by ‘revelatory communications’ of private lives related to scandals, personal problems and deviant behaviours, and, moreover, it is a confessional media culture that increasingly includes celebrities.
 As Redmond argues:

 Stars and celebrities confess – they always have invested in the revelatory mode of self-enunciation – but in the self-reflexive, ubiquitous, highly simulated environment of 24/7 media culture today, they centrally rely on the confessional to authenticate, validate, humanize, resurrect, extend and enrich their star and celebrity identities.
 Stars and celebrities confess, and in so doing confirm their status as truthful, emotive, experiential beings who – as devotional fans – we can invest in (2010: 1-2).

-In Redmond’s view, the celebrity confessional brings together a specific dynamic, a nexus point that unites revelations about the business of being a celebrity figure, their emotional thoughts and often critical appraisals of their public and private selves. , within mediums such as documentaries, TV and magazine interviews or personal blogs:
+In Redmond’s view, the celebrity confessional brings together a specific dynamic, a nexus point that unites revelations about the business of being a celebrity figure, their emotional thoughts and often critical appraisals of their public and private selves.
+Thus, within mediums such as documentaries, TV and magazine interviews or personal blogs:

 The star or celebrity seemingly attempts to speak openly and honestly about where they have come from.
 Such as confession(s) can include reference to their humble beginnings; the troubles, hardships and corruption they may have faced along the journey to fame; who they really are underneath the fame gown; and how alike they are to the everyday people who watch their films, buy their records, go to their concerts (2010: 2).

-In the case of Neil Peart, the choice to publicly reveal his ‘humble beginnings’, ascent to fame, and acute personal issues has been realized through the writing of a series of professionally published books that autobiographical.
+In the case of Neil Peart, the choice to publicly reveal his ‘humble beginnings’, ascent to fame, and acute personal issues has been realized through the writing of a series of professionally published books that are distinctly autobiographical.
 The choice to do this began in 1976, during Rush’s breakthrough year that saw the release of the commercially successful album, 2112, and which resulted in the band touring more extensively.
 As Peart recounts: ‘Back in 1976…I decided my on-the-road hobby was going to be writing prose.
 In the same way that loving music had made me want to play it, it seemed that because I loved to read, I wanted to write’ (2006: 20).
-Although music autobiographies are a perennial presence within publishing (rising in popularity in recent years), Peart’s eschew clichéd tales of ‘excessive and eccentric lifestyles’ which are common in male rock star autobiographies (Oksanen, 2013: 123) to alternatively fuse the tropes of travel with memoir-style.
+Although music autobiographies are a perennial presence within publishing (rising in popularity in recent years), Peart’s eschew clichéd tales of ‘excessive and eccentric lifestyles’ which are common in male rock star autobiographies’ (Oksanen, 2013: 123) to alternatively fuse the tropes of travel with memoir-style.
 Accordingly, Peart’s ‘confessions’ are not of the carnal and decadent variety, nor are they ‘self-disclosures’ that seek redemption for the extremes and controversies of celebrity life (especially within the field of rock music and world tours), and nor do they reveal or redress scandals (Redmond, 2008).
 Alternatively, they are frequently deeply personal in terms of emotional crises, but also documents of personal experience.

-In terms of literary style Peart weaves together personalized perceptions of the locations he visits detailed and objective research-based discourses, personal and autobiographical As Peart’s books are centrally about his life and not about his band (there are relatively few references to his bandmates and sparse discussion of the recording of specific albums), they adhere to this conception of autobiographical ‘confession,’ consist of a hybrid format that brings together straight prose, letters, journal extracts, and blogs, all of which are united through their ‘self-centred’ focus.
-As such, his book Traveling Music is predicated upon Peart’s early life, his work as a musician and his perception of his celebrity.
+In terms of literary style Peart weaves together personalized perceptions of the locations he visits, detailed and objective research-based discourses, personal and autobiographical As Peart’s books are centrally about his life and not about his band (there are relatively few references to his bandmates, and sparse discussions of the recording of specific albums), they adhere to this conception of autobiographical ‘confession’ as they consist of a hybrid format that brings together straight prose, letters, journal extracts, and blogs, all of which are united through their ‘self-centred’ focus.
+A key example of this style is his book, Traveling Music is predicated upon Peart’s early life, his work as a musician and, more importantly, his perception and evaluation of his celebrity status.